quasarframework/icongenie/README.md

 It works cross-platform to even generate those pesky `.icns` and `.ico` files for some reason still used by Electron apps and in the case of the latter prefered by some browsers and webscrapers (favicon.ico) - even though modern development guidelines for Apple and Windows recommend using `.png`.

-It has three main interfaces (CLI, API and Webpack 4) and although it is built for the Quasar-Framework, it should work anywhere you can run node.
+It has two primary interfaces (with Quasar CTX and as a standalone CLI) and although it is built for the Quasar Framework, it should work anywhere you can run node.
+You can even import it and use it in your own pipelines if that's your thing.
 It is designed to be a very useful tool that you will be glad to have lying around.

 > If you use an original that is smaller than 1240x1240 some icons will be naively upscaled.
 If you do not use a square original, it will be cropped square from the center using the smaller dimension as width and height.
 You have been warned.